OxalisCommunity/oxalis/README.md

 * cd to oxalis/oxalis-start-server
 * mvn package -Dmaven.test.skip cargo:deployer-undeploy cargo:deployer-deploy
 * monitor the log file that you specified in the properties file and verify that it eventually reaches the line "Test message successfully dispatched"
+* run mvn idea:idea in oxalis to generate an Intellij IDEA project